 “This experience calls into mind several interesting hypotheses about the gulf between the Quantified Selfers and our ‘average Joe’ patients.

-“One explanation could be that managing chronic disease can be complex and too overwhelming for some patients to take on anything more.”
+“One explanation could be that managing chronic disease can be too complex and too overwhelming for some patients to take on anything more.”

 Researcher Marian Dörk of the University of Calgary adds that information-seeking involves a wide range of emotional experiences and personal motivations.
 In a scientific paper* called The Information Flaneur: A Fresh Look at Information Seeking, Dörk and his colleagues describe a shift in perspectives on information-seeking towards a more optimistic outlook: